 Item 4: Chest Seal

 Chest seals are designed to address penetrations or open wounds to the chest.
 By chest, we mean from the neck to the navel, which includes the front, back and sides.
-While there are a million things that can cause this problem, a good example of a chest wound is a gunshot wound or knife stabbing.
+While there are a million things that can cause this problem, a great example of a chest wound is a gunshot wound or knife stabbing.

-The chest seal by no means is there to address internal bleeding.
-What it does do is prevent air from entering into the chest cavity.
-Coming from someone who has had a lung collapse or spontaneous pneumothorax, I can tell you from experience that it’s one of the most painful things a person can go through.
+Coming from someone who has had a lung collapse or spontaneous pneumothorax, I can tell you that it’s one of the most painful things a person can go through.
 Couple that with whatever caused the trauma in the first place, and I can only imagine the pain.
 I had a lung collapse on my left lung, which rendered it useless.
-But if someone were to have it happen to both lungs, well, let’s not go there.
+But if someone were to have it happen to both lungs, well, let’s just not go there.

 What I learned years ago from my own experience is that the lung “sits” in a vacuum.
 The moment you introduce air, the lung collapses, making it very difficult to take in air as you breathe.